milend/hmap/README.md

 ## Requirements

 - hmap requires Swift 5.
 - Starting from Xcode 10.2, Swift 5 command line tools require the Swift 5 runtime libraries which are included in macOS Majave 10.4.4.
-If you're running an earlier version of macOS, you need to install the "Swift 5 Runtime Support for Command Line Tools" available from [More Downloads for Apple Developers](https://developer.apple.com/download/more/).
+If you're running an earlier version of macOS, you need to install the [Swift 5 Runtime Support for Command Line Tools](https://support.apple.com/kb/DL1998).

 # Building from Source